-This is for one simple reason - price.
+This is for one simple reason for its popularity - price.
 A quick search on the likes of Dubizzle and you'll find a pretty attractive cost per sq metre.
 That's both because prices are low, but also as a result of relatively generous apartment sizes.

-As the city's rents continue to rise, JVC will continue to attract residents unable, or unwilling, to pay more central new Dubai prices.
+JVC will continue to attract residents unable, or unwilling, to pay more central new Dubai prices.
 JVC is also one of the developments that should - if the master plan is developed - benefit from the Expo 2020.
-While not next door, its close enough to the new Al Maktoum International, and Expo 2020 site to make it more than a viable commute.
+While not next door, it is close enough to the new Al Maktoum International, and Expo 2020 site to make it more than a viable commute.

+As a result of its growing population, there were a string of stories in local media of how the infrastructure of the area has failed to keep up with its population growth.
 Speaking to E247, a UAE news site, one resident commented, "There are no speed breakers and no STOP signs anywhere.
 The roundabouts are too dangerous to cross as everyone comes in at a very high-speed.

-The area is remarkable well served for schools with Bradenton Academy Dubai (rated Acceptable) just next door, in Dubai Sports City.
-Highly anticipated new entrant Nord Anglia is also due to open in September 2014 and will be on the community's door step in Al Barsha South.
-It joins GEMS World Academy (rated Good) and JSS International School (rated Good).
+The area is remarkable well served for schools with GEMS United, previously Bradenton Prep, (rated Good) just next door, in Dubai Sports City.
+Nord Anglia opened in September 2014 (rated Very Good) and is on the community's door step in Al Barsha South.
+It joins GEMS World Academy (rated Very Good) and JSS International School (rated Good).

 A little further away, but still close by, are Dubai British School (rated Outstanding) and Dubai International Academy (rated Very Good).
 Schooling is likely to get better still given the push from the city, and its developers, to grow new Dubai further.